 When applying for a project activity and/or network meetings, the applicant must use budget models that are provided in the application form in Espresso and at nordplusonline.org.
-There are two types: One for Intensive courses and another for Development projects, Joint study programmes and Network meetings.
+There are two types: one for Intensive courses and another for Development projects, Joint study programmes and Network meetings.

-The forms calculate the requested amounts, based on inserted data, which the applicant should insert in the budget fields in the online Espresso application.
+The forms calculate automatically the requested amounts based on the inserted data.
+The applicant should then insert these calculated amounts in the budget fields in the online Espresso application.
 It is necessary to match the amounts in the application with the amounts in the attached budget forms.
 Project activities and network meetings without attached budget models will be rejected.